GriffinPlus/dotnet-libs-logging/README.md

 In addition to the predefined log levels an aspect log level can be defined.
 Aspect log levels are primarily useful when tracking an issue that effects multiple classes.
 The ids of aspect log levels directly follow the predefined log levels.

+Another option to split up the configuration is *tagging*.
+Log writers can be configured to attach tags to written log messages.
+In addition to just matching the name of a log writer tags provide a flexible way to group log writers, e.g. to express their membership to a subsystem.
+This enables writing applications that can configure logging on a per-subsystem basis without losing the original name of the log writer (which is almost always the name of the class the log writer belongs to).

 ## Using

 ### Configuration